RayCluster Configuration#

 image#

 The Ray container images specified in the RayCluster CR should carry the same Ray version as the CR’s spec.rayVersion.
-If you are using a nightly or development Ray image, it is fine to specify Ray’s latest release version under spec.rayVersion.
+If you are using a nightly or development Ray image, you can specify Ray’s latest release version under spec.rayVersion.

-Code dependencies for a given Ray task or actor must be installed on each Ray node that might run the task or actor.
-To achieve this, it is simplest to use the same Ray image for the Ray head and all worker groups.
+You must install code dependencies for a given Ray task or actor on each Ray node that might run the task or actor.
+The simplest way to achieve this configuration is to use the same Ray image for the Ray head and all worker groups.
 In any case, do make sure that all Ray images in your CR carry the same Ray version and Python version.
 To distribute custom code dependencies across your cluster, you can build a custom container image, using one of the official Ray images as the base.
 See this guide to learn more about the official Ray images.
 For dynamic dependency management geared towards iteration and developement, you can also use Runtime Environments.

 metadata.name and metadata.generateName#